depp/keycode/README.md

 The XKB table, 'xkb.txt', refers to four-byte key names appearing in XKB configuration files.
 There is no fixed mapping from key codes to key names in X11, so the key names are queried at runtime.

+## Example Programs

+### X11

+The `x11_test` program will read X11 keyboard events and print out the key X11 keycode and the corresponding HID code.
+It will print out lines like this:

+    Key Press:
+      X11 Keycode: 38
+      HID Keycode: 4 (A)

+You can use this to verify that the mapping is correct, and find out which keys are intercepted by the windowing system and not passed to your program.
+For example, on a Gnome 3 system, you might notice that the Print Screen key captures a screenshot but the event is not passed to your program, and the Left Super key (a.k.a.
+Left Windows key) is also intercepted.